IkeIsenhour/leetcode-go/docs/journal.md

 After that realization, it is a pretty straightforward implementation of the business logic.
 Store the numbers you've seen in a hash set, follow their rules to get to the next number, store that number and repeat.
 Check if you've hit your base cases and eventually return true or false.

+## Saturday, October 25, 2025

+Today I worked on one problem: `Search Insert Position`.
+This problem involves searching through a sorted array for a target value.
+If you find the value, return it's index.
+If you don't find it, return the index it should be at.

+The big giveaway on this problem is firstly that the array is sorted and secondly that they want a solution in O(log n) time.
+Both these are strong indicators that the problem is looking for a binary search solution, which is exactly what is implemented.
+A typical binary search implementation is defining a low index and a high index.
+Add those two indexes together and divide by two to the middle index of those two numbers.
+Check if target is equal to the middle index and keep dong this loop until you find the target.

+The only unique thing about this problem is that it also wants you to return where a number would be if it is not in the list.
+You have to either add our subtract 1 to the final result you get for middle in the case that you don't find the target, but that's about it.
+Pretty straightforward.